Gauthamjm007/Backend-NodeJS-Golang-Interview_QA/README.md

    **[⬆ Back to Top](#table-of-contents)**

- 3. ### When are background/worker processes useful?
+ 3. ### When are background or worker processes useful?

 	Worker processes are extremely useful if you'd like to do data processing in the background, like sending out emails or processing images.
 	<br/>